casdoor/casdoor-website/docs/integration/java/RuoYi.md

     <version>1.2.0</version>
 </dependency>
 ```
-You also need configure casdoor in resource.
+You also need to configure casdoor in resource.
-8. Callback function is defined as redirect function.
-I change some method in sysLoginService a little.
+8. Callback function is defined as the redirect function.
+I change some methods in sysLoginService slightly.
 I delete the check password step because we don't need it.
 ```java
 @PostMapping("login")
 public R<?> callback(@RequestBody CodeBody code) {//we should define a CodeBody entity which have code and state